Microphone in a meeting room

 Council of Elders

 The Council of Elders of the Waldeck-Frankenberg district plans, coordinates and controls the functioning of the district council.
-It is composed of the chair of the district council and the district council factions.
+It is composed of the chairpersons of the district council and the district council parliamentary groups.